-As part of the transportation bond bill recently passed by the Massachusetts House of Representatives, there is a section under which MassDOT would establish a municipal "Complete Streets" certification program.
-Certified communities would be eligible to receive funding to regularly and routinely include Complete Streets design elements and infrastructure on locally funded roads.
-This program is anticipated to make \$50 million available to communities over five years.
+The recently-passed transportation bond bill includes a Complete Streets certification program.
+Communities that are certified under this program would be eligible to receive funding to regularly and routinely include Complete Streets design elements and infrastructure on locally funded roads.
+MPO staff anticipates that this program would make \$50 million available to communities during a five-year-period.
 The certification requirements for municipalities would include:

-- Adoption of a Complete Streets bylaw, ordinance, or administrative policy - Coordination with MassDOT to confirm the accuracy of a baseline pedestrian and bicycle accommodations inventory in order to prioritize projects - Identification of procedures to follow when conducting municipal road repair, upgrades, or expansion projects on public rights-of-way to incorporate Complete Streets elements
+- Adoption of a Complete Streets bylaw, ordinance, or administrative policy - Coordination with MassDOT to confirm the accuracy of a baseline pedestrian and bicycle accommodations inventory in order to identify priority projects - Development of procedures to follow when conducting municipal road repair, upgrades, or expansion projects on public rights-of-way to incorporate Complete Streets elements